alexgonca/twitter_watson/README.md

-# How to use IBM Watson to analyse Twitter data
+# How to use IBM Watson to analyze Twitter data

-A friend of mine wanted to use natural language processing (NLP) to analyse the tweets by French presidential candidate Eric Zemmour.
+A friend of mine wanted to use natural language processing (NLP) to analyze the tweets by French presidential candidate Eric Zemmour.
 This is how we went about it.

 All tools mentioned in this tutorial are free (Google Sheets, Twitter API),